 A low-carb diet also has major benefits for dogs with cancer.
-Studies have shown that a body on ketosis mode can starve tumors prevent them from growing.
-This is because tumors mainly rely on carbohydrates for energy, and a low-carb diet can prevent the growth of cancer cells.
-Still, more research is needed on this topic in regard to canines.
+Studies have shown that a body in ketosis can starve tumors prevent them from growing because tumors mainly rely on carbohydrates for energy.
+Still, more research on this topic regarding canines is needed.

 4. Improves appearance and energy levels

 By changing to a low-carb diet, you will notice a drastic improvement in your dog’s appearance.
-The high-fat intake will make their fur softer and shinier, while fewer allergies will help them grow a full and even coat.
-As your dog starts losing weight, their body will also become leaner, and they will become more active and energetic.
+The high-fat intake will make your dog’s fur softer and shinier, while fewer allergies will help them grow a full and even coat.
+As your dog starts losing weight, its body will also become leaner, and your dog will become more active and energetic.

 How to choose a low-carb dog food?